miso-tired/hangman-game/README.md

 ## Behind the Project

-I wanted to make a simple game using TypeScript, Sass, and React for the frontend.
-For the backend I also use TypeScript, in addition to Redux, Sequelize, and Bcryptjs.
-The main focus of this project was strengthening my skills in TypeScript along with authentication and database manipulation.
-Users should be able to register and login with their emails and passwords.
-Logged in users should be able to keep track of their wins and losses in the game with the help of a connection to a PostgreSQL database.
+I wanted to create a simple game using TypeScript, SCSS, and React for the frontend, aiming for a clean and interactive user interface.
+For the backend, I used JavaScript along with Redux for managing state, Sequelize for database interactions with PostgreSQL, and Bcryptjs for secure password handling.
+The main goal of this project was to improve my TypeScript skills and learn how to handle user authentication and database operations effectively.
+Users can register and log in using their username and password, and once logged in, they can track their wins and losses, which are stored in a PostgreSQL database.

 ## Tech Stack